 Assume you’ve already got suitable statistics to support the system’s learning process.
 What if you initiate a task that brings in a new type of data the system hasn’t been trained to recognize?
 There is a high chance that the results it delivers will be far from being true.
 The more important this new data is, the bigger impact it will make on algorithm computations and model’s training abilities.

-A similar problem can be driven by an overwhelming amount of data you add into the system whose machine learning model hasn’t been built and additionally trained to process so many new parameters simultaneously.
+A similar ML limitation can be driven by an overwhelming amount of data you add into the system whose machine learning model hasn’t been built and additionally trained to process so many new parameters simultaneously.

 To become an accurate and reliable solution, any artificial intelligence software needs to be trained and taught.
 Any significant computational results are achieved only over a certain time span.
 The model’s reliability is measured over its performance and processing of different sets of input data.
 During the training stage, the system would require building an accuracy assessment strategy.
 You’d need to make corrections once you notice the reliability score is below that which is permissible.